 Goal: Muscle gain of 10 pounds for physical aesthetics

 Estimated need for surplus intake: 10-15% surplus of intake

 Estimated time for goal achievement: 1.5 years including slight cut cycles as well.
-Could see a increase in light of possible muscle gain due to weak muscle increase.
+Could see an increase due to weak muscle increase.

-While there are always slight exceptions to the rules this will land you in a very good range.
-Setting your goals up like this will automatically remove any false expectations, useless programs and supplements, and a quicker reach towards the end result.
+While there are always exceptions to the rules, this will put you in a very good range.
+Setting up your goals in this manner will automatically remove any false expectations, eliminate useless programs and supplements, and help you reach your end result as quickly as possible.